forestgrape/coronavirus/monitor_and_control.md

   * pause of non essential visits to hospitals and so on
 * sample and estimate the numbers
   * should be doable within a few days
-  * 5'000 tests per million inhabitants should work to estimate to infection rate with an accuracy of .5% (Uniform -random- sampling works always ~~Doing the math is not straight forward.
-A rough estimate can be obtained by assuming a uniform distribution of Covid cases.
-However the true distribution is likely not uniform but peaky due to super-spreading events and it may vary a lot across regions.
-What can be done: From a first round of sampling distribution(s) can be estimated which in turn can be used to determine error rates respectively how much sampling is necessary.~~ )
+  * 5'000 tests per million inhabitants should work to estimate to infection rate with an accuracy of .5% (Uniform -random- sampling)
 * choosing tactics suiting the strategy given the situation